 Mentored in the business by Ward Rinehart and Stewart Hammer, Julio Neira has taken a successful company and developed a style of inspection that is thorough, efficient and informative.
 The Inspectrum way is a formula of conducting home inspections that are not only in depth and thorough but also informative and educational.
 This formula been passed onto all inspectors at Inspectrum helping the company go from 700-900 inspections per year to more than 2000 per year.
 Since being hired in 2001 Julio has conducted over 15,000 inspections of condos, town-homes and houses from the late 1800’s to brand new Leed Certified houses and condos of today.
 This extensive experience has helped Julio bring a high level of understanding on how building systems work together, how they age and how to best communicate this info to clients.
 The passion Julio brings to the business is easy to see and the main reason for the incredible success Inspectrum has had over the last 20 years in the business.

 Buying a home could be the largest single investment you will ever make.

 “Should I have my condo inspected?” is a question we hear a lot.
-Even though the condominium owners association is often responsible for the exteriors, there are still a lot of components that the condo owner is responsible for.

 “Inspectrum also offers a high level of inspection expertise to owners and investors of 2 flats, 3 flats and multi-unit apartment buildings.
-Our checklist-based computerized inspection report (see example below) ensures the same level of thoroughness you get from a one bedroom condo unit.
-Photos are also included to enhance the quality of the inspection report making it easier to read and understand.

 Inspectrum focuses on helping you assess the risks and costs of commercial and high-end residential properties.